AlexiaDelorme/project-spacex/testing/TESTING.md

     - categories of trips (individuals & scientists)
     - statistics
     - testimonials
     - button to browse trips
+- [x] Go to the section with the passenger testimonials.
+    - After page loaded, only 2 testimonials should be visible and there should be a button to 'Show more'.
+    - Click the 'Show more' button and confirm that it displayed more testimonials.
+    - Confirm that the button text is now saying 'Show less'.
+Click the button and confirm that it hid the testimonials.
 - [x] At the bottom of the home page, get to the 'Book Your Next Trip' button
-    - When hovered over, the background color should turn white.
+    - When hovered over, the background color should turn darker.
     - When clicked, it should take the user to the page where all the destinations are listed.

 **Test result:** Successful :white_check_mark: